Doctorate in History

 A UNIQUE EDUCATION AND TRAINING IN THE FIELDS OF POLITICAL, TRANSNATIONAL AND GLOBAL HISTORY, BROADLY (AND FLEXIBLY) UNDERSTOOD

-Our aim is to form researchers who are familiar with key historiographical issues and concepts, are capable of conducting rigorous archival research, and are willing to participate in a broad international debate and conversation.
+Our aim is to train researchers who are familiar with key historiographical issues and concepts, are capable of conducting rigorous archival research, and are willing to participate in a broad international debate and conversation.
 Our purpose is to develop historians, who possess both intellectual range and specialized competence: who can produce important and path-breaking research as well as teach general survey courses at the undergraduate level and in secondary schools.
-To help develop the necessary teaching skills, doctoral researchers normally work as supervised teaching assistants and, often, as instructors of their own courses, which are taught in French, English and other languages used in the different campuses of the Sciences Po system.
-In addition to research and teaching (both in universities and secondary schools), our doctoral researchers often find professional opportunities in government, higher education administration, think tanks and other non-academic research organizations, museums, cultural institutions, journalism, publishing houses and the private sector more broadly.
+To help develop the necessary teaching skills, doctoral students normally work as supervised teaching assistants and, often, as instructors of their own courses, which are taught in French, English and other languages used in the different campuses of the Sciences Po system.
+In addition to research and teaching (both in universities and secondary schools), our doctoral students often find professional opportunities in government, higher education administration, think tanks and other non-academic research organizations, museums, cultural institutions, journalism, publishing houses and the private sector more broadly.

-In order to achieve our educational objectives, we offer a variety of research seminars that students are asked to attend, and contribute to, throughout the program.
+In order to achieve our educational objectives, we offer a variety of research seminars that doctoral students are asked to attend, and contribute to, throughout the program.
 A mandatory yearlong seminar is organized for first year students, whose residence in the Paris area is therefore required.
-Each student works closely with a main supervisor at Sciences Po; she/he can also be proposed a second supervisor, who can be based at Sciences Po or in one of our many partner institutions.
+Each doctoral student works closely with a main supervisor at Sciences Po; she/he can also be proposed a second supervisor, who can be based at Sciences Po or in one of our many partner institutions.
 This supervision provides doctoral researchers with the necessary guidance for their research, and helps them develop the confidence to work independently.
 We strongly encourage the conversation among doctoral researchers and faculty, and invite the two to collaborate in the organization of research seminars and various teaching activities.
 Each year, we invite numerous visiting professors from around the world to discuss their research.
 Their presence offers our doctoral researchers further possibilities to interact with a range of experts in their different fields.

-The students accepted in the program – typically between 4 and 7 each year – are all granted a fully funded 3-year scholarship.
+The doctoral candidates accepted in the program – typically between 4 and 7 each year – are all granted a fully funded 3-year scholarship.
 Further aid at the end of the third year can be offered thanks to teaching assistantships and other forms of financial support.
 Completion of the program typically takes 3-5 years, depending on a variety of factors, the field of research, language requirements, and location of materials among them.

-Students are encouraged to present papers at scholarly conferences, submit articles for publication in peer-reviewed journals and join scholarly networks, apply for fellowships and grants – including the many offered thanks to
+Doctoral students are encouraged to present papers at scholarly conferences, submit articles for publication in peer-reviewed journals and join scholarly networks, apply for fellowships and grants – including the many offered thanks to

 Doctoral students can apply for the research funds the Doctoral School and the Center of History offer to offset the costs of research missions, conferences and other activities.